thorbjornium/Software-Manual/src/pre.md

 # pre

-This site is for stuff I need to remember right now.
+This site is my reference for software I use.
+Some pages are under construction.

 {% embed announcement-banner id="1" theme="construction" message="Site under construction" %}